Chunggang County

-Chunggang County is a kun, or county, in northern Chagang province, North Korea.
+Chunggang County is a kun (county), in northern Chagang province, North Korea.
 It was originally part of Huchang county in Ryanggang, and for that reason older sources still identify it as being part of Huchang.
 The county seat was originally known as Chunggangjin (중강진), but is now known as Chunggang ŭp.
 Chunggang looks across the Yalu River at China, and borders Ryanggang province to the south.

 The Chunggang Revolutionary Site is associated with Kim Hyŏng-jik.

 It has been reported that an Intermediate-range ballistic missile base was constructed in Chunggang in the early 1990s, and that its missiles are targeted at Okinawa.

 Administrative divisions

 Chunggang County is divided into 1 ŭp (town), 1 rodongjagu (workers' district) and 8 ri (villages):